Share this guide:

-How to transfer contacts from an iPhone to an Android using your Google account
+How to transfer contacts from iPhone to Android using your Google account

 In your iPhone, head on over to settings and then click on passwords and accounts.
 In here, add your Gmail account.
 Then, select contacts and they’ll start syncing with your Android just like magic.

-How to transfer contacts from an iPhone to an Android using iCloud
+How to transfer contacts from iPhone to Android using iCloud

 So next time you run a mobile comparison, broaden your search to include an operating software you do not know well – you never know, it might result in a bargain.